 The Devil Called Him Home

-Gone but not forgotten, his ideological decisions destined to keep the “right” people feeling safe in their homes and on Rodeo Drive, we just celebrated the 8th year of Antonin Scalia’s passing a couple of weeks ago.
-I remember when I heard the news that he had died in Marfa, Texas I wondered if he was another victim of Dick Cheney’s friendly fire.
-Being reminded of his passing, I used commercial breaks to Google items of interest on Scalia.
+I was as dumbfounded as everybody to get the news about Supreme Court Justice Antonin Scalia dying in Texas.
+In fact, I was so befuddled, maybe perplexed, about what the news meant, that I chose to forgo the debate.
+I spent the evening watching the news on CNN.
+I used commercial breaks to Google items of interest on Scalia.
 I figured that there had to be more to the man than my own lowly opinion of him.
-In fairness, if I was going to write about him, I should at least try to bring up his good features.
+I figured if I was going to write about him, I should at least try to bring up his good features.
 You know, like he didn’t kick dogs, stuff like that.

-At the time of his passing, I’m sure that all of the smart money was on his best friend on the court Justice Ginsberg being the first to go.
-Justice Ginsberg was 83 and barely able to keep herself awake during the first few minutes of the State of The Union address that year.
-Not that being put to sleep by a State of the Union address is any indicator of vitality, it’s just that Justice Ginsberg looked so weak at the time that it was a shock that Scalia preceded her.
-Her frailty and Scalia’s passing underscores the proposition that appointing people to life time positions is a bad idea.
+I’m sure that all of the smart money was on Justice Ginsberg being the first to go.
+Justice Ginsberg is 82 and is barely able to keep herself awake during the first few minutes of the State of The Union address.
+I know that’s true of a lot of people, particularly if the President is from the opposition.
+It’s just that Justice Ginsberg looks so weak it looked like she shouldn’t even attend.
+Her frailty underscores the proposition that appointing people to life time positions is a bad idea.
 People are not like wine, we don’t improve with age.
 We get cranky, close minded, uncompromising and generally just hard to deal with.

-Justice Scalia was the first Italian-American Justice, appointed to the Supreme Court in 1986.
-He was part of the Reagan Revolution, in which Reagan elevated Justices to the court that were far more conservative than even his own views.
+It appears that Justice Scalia was born old.
+He was the first Italian-American Justice, appointed to the Supreme Court in 1986.
+He was part of the Reagan Revolution, in which Reagan elevated Justices to the court that were far more conservative than his own views.
 Scalia cloaked his bigotry and misogyny under the guise of Federalism.
-By turning back every challenge brought to the court that impinged on human liberties as being a matter for the individual states to decide, Scalia reinforced his disdain for the Declaration of Independence.
-“Life, Liberty and the pursuit of Happiness” were just words to be determined by the state where you reside, unless you are a corporation.
+By turning back every challenge brought to the court that impinged on human liberties as being a matter for the individual states to decide, Scalia reinforced his distain for the Declaration of Independence.
+“Life, Liberty and the pursuit of Happiness” are just words to be determined by the state where you reside, unless you are a corporation.
 Corporations are given special powers in a Scalia court, like unlimited campaign spending and ignoring provision of the Affordable Health Care Act.

 Scalia could also wreck havoc in areas other than human rights.
 He was instrumental in the Supreme Court forcing George Bush in as President, over Al Gore.
 Scalia didn’t even have enough of a conscience to recuse himself from the Bush suit, which was brought by the law firm where Scalia’s son worked.
 Scalia was convinced that his “moral majority” on the court had the right to decide who was going to be President, over the millions of us ignorant voters.